noevini/AdvancedServerSide_CW2/README.md

 ## Overview

 A server-side web dashboard built with Node.js and Express that consumes the **Alumni Influencers API (CW1)** to display graduate outcome data for university staff.
-It visualises certifications, employment trends, and alumni profiles through interactive charts and a filterable directory.
-When the CW1 API is unavailable, the dashboard falls back to sample mock data so the interface remains functional.
+It visualises certifications, employment trends, and alumni profiles through interactive charts and a filterable alumni directory.

 ---